 - Maintaining of the natural set-up and structure of the soil, produces good structure

 - Produces fertile soil through the field’s own means

 - No need of fertilizers (Nitrogen fixation due to a high stake of legumes in the crop rotation)

 - In praxis tried and tested system (Manfred and Friedrich Wenz)

 - Low risk of diseases in the crop rotation through high organic activity in the soil.

 - High quality of products (wheat protein contents of > 14 % possible!)

 - High degree of independence of the farm from third persons

-- Low peak financing because of omitted investment in aids such as fertilizers, pesticides… and therefore lower financial risk.
+- Low peak financing because of omitted investment in soil aids, such as fertilizers, pesticides… and therefore lower financial risk

 - More constant yields